patmorin/lin-vs-cen/referee-response.md

 **Referee Comment:** I do not understand how this works when removing edges in $P_{v_i}$ -- doesn't $P_{v_i}$ belong to both a row and a column (and thus deleting it leaves us with both fewer rows and columns?)

 **Response:** The referee is correct.
 The description of deletion has been corrected.
 Now we only delete edges of $G$ that correspond to edges of the grid (and then repeatedly remove vertices of degree at most $1$).
+This avoids disconnecting a column when deleting a row, and vice versa.

 **Referee Comment:** $d$ has not been defined.
 The last part of the proof (where it is shown that a certain value of $d$ would work) should come first -- or at the very least, $d$ should be chosen bigger than some bound given here (and the last part of the proof would show this bound works).
 This is important, since I am having some trouble keeping track of the dependencies between the variables, so that should be made more transparent.